shahriaralam465/Assignment-6-Peddy-batch-9-restart/readme.md

 Peddy is a modern web application designed to streamline pet adoption processes.
 It offers a seamless user experience with features like real-time data updates and responsive design.
 The application leverages advanced data visualization and API integration to provide users with comprehensive information about available pets.

 ## Key Features
-1. Visually Pleasing to navigate
-2. Real-time Data Updates
-3. Responsive Design
-4. Data Visualization
-5. API Integration
+1. Dynamic Category Loading
+2. Category-Based Pet Card Display
+3. Pet Card Details and Actions
+4. Pet Details Modal
+5. Adoption Countdown Modal

 ## ES6 Features Used
 - Arrow Functions
 - Template Literals
+- Let and Const
+- Async/Await
 - Destructuring Assignment
-- Promises
-- Modules